The Stages of Job Maturation

 Essay 8.2 — From Apprentice to Architect, Part 2 of 9.

 Essay 8.1 framed the three growth axes: jobs mature upward, controls migrate inward, the operator shifts from supervising to composing.
 This essay opens the first axis — the job-maturation arc.
 Every job your seed agent does passes through several maturation stages; the current prototype names four.
 Most jobs never reach the fourth.
 Some never leave the first.
-The progression is not automatic — each stage requires a specific kind of evidence before the seed promotes a job into the next shape.
+The progression is not automatic — each stage requires a specific kind of evidence, and moving work into the next shape is a decision the operator and the seed make together, never a flip the seed performs on its own. ⓘ

 A consulting practice’s seed runs client-intake jobs that look nothing like a research lab’s experiment-protocol jobs.
 Both pass through this maturation arc with the same gates; the substance the operator and seed accumulate at each stage is different.
 The arc is universal; the artifacts each stage produces are not.